Classifying spaces for families of abelian subgroups of braid groups, RAAGs and graphs of abelian groups: Introduction

 \subsection{Acknowledgements}

-I was supported by a doctoral scholarship of the Mexican Council of Science and Technology (CONACyT).
+I was supported by a doctoral scholarship of the Mexican Council of Humanities, Science and Technology (CONAHCyT).
 I would like to thank Luis Jorge Sánchez Saldaña for several useful discussions during the preparation of this article.
 I also thank Rita Jiménez Rolland for comments on a draft of the present article.
 I am grateful for the financial support of DGAPA-UNAM grant PAPIIT IA106923 and CONACyT grant CF 2019-217392.
+I thank the anonymous referee for corrections and comments that improved the exposition.